By Stacy Nguyen

 Beyond putting purses on the floor instead of in passenger seats, Solomon also suggests putting valuables in the trunk before reaching a final destination.
 “You do it before so you’re not showing people that you’re putting your valuables in the trunk, where your car is going to be parked for a while.”

 Crime prevention also extends beyond the initial theft.
-Solomon and Thai caution people against buying merchandise that looks like it could have been stolen — for example, jewelry that appears broken.
+Solomon and Thach caution people against buying merchandise that looks like it could have been stolen — for example, jewelry that appears broken.

 ROBBERY AND THEF PREVENTION